-Prepared at the end of each trimester (excluding optional trimester and OIP), the Dean's Honor List officially recognizes and commends students from the BFA and BA UXGD whose trimester grades indicate distinguished academic accomplishment.
+Prepared at the end of each trimester (excluding optional trimester and OIP) by DigiPen (Singapore), the Provost's Honor List officially recognizes and commends students from the BA UXGD and BFA, whose trimester grades indicate distinguished academic accomplishment.
 Both the quality and quantity of work done are considered.